cbillowes/curious-programmer-helium/content/posts/2019/2019-01-26-why-i-create-atomic-commits-in-git.md

 > really make your git history easier to grok than a single commit
 > focused on a feature?"

-If I understand it correctly, I think we are on the same page.
+I think we are on the same page.
 I feel as though my intent was not clear in my [previous](/blog/how-to-craft-your-changes-into-small-atomic-commits-using-git) post.

 ## An atomic commit
-Let's say I do a refactor but I also update a few features and add new features.
+Let's say I do a refactor but I also update a some features and add new ones.

 In an atomic commit, I will commit the refactor and each feature change separately.

-I don't know what the official definition is but to me an atomic commit is a **commit that is focused on one context and one context only**.
+I don't know what the official definition is but to me an atomic commit is a **commit that focuses on one context and one context alone**.
 Granted, this is tricky.
 I do this to the best of my abilities but I don't always get it right.

 > **Disclaimer:** I don't intend that I commit each and every single line